Big retailers to shut during Queen's Funeral – Daily Business

 “We will be closing our stores on the day of her funeral as a mark of respect, and because we believe this is the right thing to do for our partners and customers.”

+The Royal Mail has announced that its postal services will be suspended on the day.

-It said some businesses may wish to consider closing or postponing events, especially on the day of the State Funeral, however, this is at the discretion of individual businesses.
+The government has issued advice regarding the Bank Holiday to businesses.
+It said some may wish to consider closing or postponing events, especially on the day of the State Funeral, however, this is at the discretion of individual businesses.

 A two minutes’ silence will be held at midday next Monday and the London Stock Exchange will close.